A rare driver change for Mercedes

 "We were too ambitious and nobody guided us in a way."

-Mercedes will be keen to avoid a repeat of the Hamilton/Rosberg dynamic as Russell steps into the fold, but will they go as far as limiting Russell to a support role until Hamilton decides to retire from the sport?
+Mercedes will be keen to avoid a repeat of the Hamilton/Rosberg dynamic as Russell comes into the fold, but will they go as far as limiting Russell to a support role until Hamilton decides to retire from the sport?

 Mercedes boss Toto Wolff has admitted to "learning on the job" with Hamilton and Rosberg, and that "if we were to run in a situation that we have drivers battling it out then I think we can benefit from the learnings".